Spectere/megazeux-overlay/README.md

 it will retrieve the overlay and place it in your chosen directory.

 Next, the package will have to be unmasked before it can be emerged.
-This can be accomplished by executing this as root:
+This can be accomplished by executing this as root (note: you'll need to execute this from a root shell, via `sudo -s` or `su`, otherwise this won't function as expected):

-Next, the package will need to be unmasked in order for you to emerge it.
-This will take care of that:

 `echo games-engines/megazeux > /etc/portage/package.keywords/megazeux`